-Every parent hopes that their child’s time at day care and school will be an adventure filled with learning, play and new experiences.
+What duty of care do teachers and carers have towards your children?Every parent hopes that child’s time at daycare and school will be an adventure filled with learning, play and new experiences.
 Children can’t (and shouldn’t!) be shielded from every bump and bruise but ultimately, carers and teachers must do what they can to protect them from serious injury.
 This significant responsibility is not only a moral imperative, it’s a matter of law.

-While on duty, carers and teachers have a 'duty of care' for the children they are entrusted with.
-However, it will ordinarily be their employer who will be legally liable for mistakes, although teachers and carers will rightfully face consequences for serious breaches.
+Who is responsible for your children?While on duty, carers and teachers have a 'duty of care' for the children they are entrusted with.
+Although it will ordinarily be the employer who will be legally liable for mistakes, teachers and carers will face consequences for serious breaches.

-Owing a duty of care doesn’t automatically mean schools or day cares are liable for any and all harm which occurs on their watch.
+What is the duty of care owed?Owing a duty of care doesn’t automatically mean schools or daycares are liable for any and all harm which occurs on their watch.
 Accidents are a fact of life, especially where large groups of playful children are involved, and some injuries are no one’s fault.
-Applying the ordinary principles of negligence, the injury or harm must have been both reasonably foreseeable and demonstrably caused by a failure to observe a reasonable standard of care.
+Applying the ordinary principles of negligence, the injury or harm must have been both reasonably foreseeable and caused by a failure to observe a reasonable standard of care.
 Teachers and carers aren’t expected to be supermen and women, but they are expected to take sufficient steps to protect their charges against reasonably foreseeable risks.
-In some States and Territories, the government has introduced legislation which raises this bar even higher.
+In some states and territories, the government has introduced legislation which raises this bar even higher.

-In practical terms, schools and day cares have a duty to provide safe and adequately supervised school grounds, take reasonable safety precautions during activities like sport and, to a certain extent, protect children from their own immaturity and the behaviour of other children.
+In practical terms, schools and daycares have a duty to provide safe and adequately supervised school grounds, take reasonable safety precautions during activities like sport and, to a certain extent, protect children from their own immaturity and the behaviour of other children.

-If your child has been injured at school or day care because of their teacher or carer’s negligence, you may be able to claim compensation for their suffering and medical expenses.
-Shine Lawyers’ team of friendly, approachable lawyers can show you your options on a No Win No Fee guarantee.
+What are your rights?If your child has been seriously injured at school or daycare because of their teacher or carer’s negligence, you may be able to claim compensation for their suffering and medical expenses.
+Shine Lawyers’ team of friendly, approachable lawyers can walk you through you your options with a No Win No Fee basis.

-Written by Shine Lawyers on .
-Last modified: February 13, 2018.
+Written by Shine Lawyers.
+Last modified: January 15, 2021.